Currawong Bush Park

 Currawong Bush Park is a nature park located in the outer eastern Melbourne suburbs of Doncaster East, Warrandyte and Donvale, along Mullum Creek.
-It covers 59 hectares of remnant bushland and contains archaeological sites significant to the Traditional Owners of the area, the Wurundjeri people of the Kulin nation.
+It covers 59 hectares of remnant bushland and contains archaeological sites significant to the traditional owners of the area, the Wurundjeri people of the Kulin nation.

 History

-An archaeological survey of Aboriginal sites within the City of Manningham by Isabel Ellender in 1991, discovered evidence of the presence of the Wurundjeri people in the park, in the form of four scarred trees.
+An archaeological survey of Aboriginal sites within the City of Manningham by Isabel Ellender in 1991 discovered evidence, in the form of four scarred trees, of the presence of the Wurundjeri people in the park.
 An Aboriginal stone artefact was also found along Mullum Mullum Creek.
 The Wurundjeri were part of the Kulin nation, comprising the main tribes living within about a 150 km radius of Melbourne.
 The Wurundjeri are of the Woiwurrung tribe, one of five Kulin tribes, each of whom had their land and language.

-More recent history shows the building, housing, the Ranger's Residence, Park Office and Conference Room as a building of State historical significance.
+More recent history shows the building housing the Ranger's Residence, Park Office and Conference Room as a building of state historical significance.
 It is a notable example of the design work of Victorian architect Geoffrey Trewenack.
 It has sometimes mistakenly been attributed to the Victorian architect Kevin Borland.
 The house was built by Robin and Bunty Elder, in 1959.
 They resided there until approximately 1969 when the property was acquired as a public park.

 Currently, the park has no on-site manager or ranger.
 Previously, a full-time ranger was employed by the City of Manningham through an environmental group until funding was cut around 2004.
 According to the Currawong Bush Park management plan in 2003, $1–2 million would be enough to upgrade facilities and deal with threats to the park's ecology.
-Three staffs are required to operate and manage the park properly.
+Three staff are required to operate and manage the park properly.

 Geography

-The park is 59-hectares of bushland in the Yarra Valley on the eastern bank of the Mullum Mullum Creek, from the creek itself along the flat banks and up the hillside.
-The hillside is faulted by two gullies that flow into the Mullum Mullum Creek; Go-betweens Gully and Amersham Gully.
+The park is 59 hectares of bushland in the Yarra Valley on the eastern bank of the Mullum Mullum Creek, from the creek itself along the flat banks and up the hillside.
+The hillside is faulted by two gullies that flow into the Mullum Mullum Creek: Go-betweens Gully and Amersham Gully.
 The Mullum Mullum Creek Linear Park sits on the opposite bank of Mullum Mullum Creek to the west.